desultory-zz/GroupMe-Bot/README.md

 }

 It is bad practice to do authentication by name but its fine to do responses by name because someone can change their name to get a response but you don't want them copying your name to get admin commands

+I have only tested this with Debian 9, Apache2, and PHP 7.0.
+I cannot guarantee that it runs on any other system but it should.
+Some php functions used may not work on a VPS, Webhost, or server slot.
+I have only tested them on a virual machine in ESXi.
+I cannot guarantee the security of this bot, I have tested some escape sequences but I cannot guarantee that someone in your groupme won't be able to get root access on your system using this bot.
+The good news is that if they do, you'll see them doing it in the chat.